Nondiscrimination & Accessibility

 Alternative means of filing complaints, such as personal interviews, will be made available for persons with disabilities upon request by contacting the ADA Coordinator.

-All written complaints received by the ADA Coordinator, appeals to the City Manager or his designee, and responses from these two offices will be retained by the City of Waco for at least three years.
+All written complaints received by the ADA Coordinator, appeals to the City Manager or their designee, and responses from these two offices will be retained by the City of Waco in accordance with the Texas Local Government Retention Schedule.

 ADA Transition Plan